 The Master of Arts in National Security and Intelligence Studies curriculum is a 36-credit hour program blending face-to-face teaching with online education and learning.
-The program has one residency requirements, which takes place over the course of an intensive weekend during the spring semester:
+The program has one residency requirement, which takes place over the course of an intensive weekend during the spring semester:

-SPS 550: Leadership, Ethics, and Threat Analysis: a team-taught course that brings students to the Notre Dame College campus for discussions of assigned readings, guest speakers presentations, analysis of cases studied, and a team-oriented Analytical Crisis Exercise that simulates unfolding events requiring analysis of evidence and evaluation of responses under tight time constraints.
+SPS 550: Leadership, Ethics, and Threat Analysis: a team-taught course that brings students to the Notre Dame College campus for discussions of assigned readings, guest speaker presentations, analysis of cases studies, and a teamoriented Analytical Crisis Exercise that simulates unfolding events requiring analysis of evidence and evaluation of responses under tight time constraints.